 Important Instructions to the Sponsored Research Office of Submitting Institutions: SC requires that you create one single machine-readable PDF file that contains the DOE Title Page, project narrative, all required appendices, and other attachments.
 This single PDF file may not be scanned from a printed document and must be attached in Field 8 on the Grants.gov form.
 This must be a plain PDF file consisting of text, numbers, and images without editable fields, signatures, passwords, redactions, or other advanced features available in some PDF-compatible software.
 Do not use PDF portfolios or binders.
-The research narrative will be read by SC staff using the full version of Adobe Acrobat: Please ensure that the narrative is readable in Acrobat.
-If combining multiple files into one research narrative, ensure that a PDF portfolio or binder is not created.
-If creating PDF files using any software other than Adobe Acrobat, please use a "Print to PDF" or equivalent process to ensure that all content is visible in the research narrative.
-Once a research narrative has been assembled, please submit the combined research narrative file through a "Print to PDF" or equivalent process to ensure that all content is visible in one PDF file that can be viewed in Adobe Acrobat.
+The project narrative will be read by SC staff using the full version of Adobe Acrobat: Please ensure that the narrative is readable in Acrobat.
+If combining multiple files into one project narrative, ensure that a PDF portfolio or binder is not created.
+If creating PDF files using any software other than Adobe Acrobat, please use a "Print to PDF" or equivalent process to ensure that all content is visible in the project narrative file through a "Print to PDF" or equivalent process to ensure that all content is visible in one PDF file that can be viewed in Adobe Acrobat.
 Do not attach any of the appendices listed in this paragraph separately in any other field in Grants.gov.
 If you do, these additional attachments will not become part of the application in PAMS.